madalin312/pnc_documents/documents/PCI_SSC_QuickRef_Guide_2010.md

 - 6.5 Develop applications based on secure coding guidelines and review custom application code to identify coding vulnerabilities.
 Follow up-to-date industry best practices to identify and manage vulnerabilities.
 - 6.6 Ensure all public-facing web applications are protected against known attacks, either by performing code vulnerability reviews at least annually or by installing a web application firewall in front of public-facing web applications.

-17

-## Implement Strong access Control Measures
+### Implement Strong access Control Measures

 Access control allows merchants to permit or deny the use of physical or technical means to access PAN and other cardholder data.
 Access must be granted on a business need to know basis.
 Physical access control entails the use of locks or restricted access to paper-based cardholder records or system hardware.
 Logical access control permits or denies use of PIN entry devices, a wireless network, PCs and other devices.
 It also controls access to digital files containing cardholder data.

-## Requirement 7: Restrict access to cardholder data by business need to know
+Requirement 7: Restrict access to cardholder data by business need to know

 To ensure critical data can only be accessed by authorized personnel, systems and processes must be in place to limit access based on need to know and according to job responsibilities.
 Need to know is when access rights are granted to only the least amount of data and privileges needed to perform a job.

 - 7.1 Limit access to system components and cardholder data to only those individuals whose job requires such access.
 - 7.2 Establish an access control system for systems components with multiple users that restricts access based on a user's need to know, and is set to "deny all" unless specifically allowed.

+Restricting Access is Crucial

+- Restrict Access to Cardholder Data Environments by employing access controls such as RBAC (Role Based Access Control)
+- Limit access to only those individuals whose job requires such access
+- Formalize an access control policy that includes a list of who gets access to specified cardholder data and systems
+- Deny all access to anyone who is not specifically allowed to access cardholder data and systems

-## Requirement 8: assign a unique ID to each person with computer access
+Requirement 8: assign a unique ID to each person with computer access

 Assigning a unique identification (ID) to each person with access ensures that actions taken on critical data and systems are performed by, and can be traced to, known and authorized users.
 Requirements apply to all accounts, including point of sale accounts, with administrative capabilities and all accounts with access to stored cardholder data.

 - 8.1 Assign all users a unique user name before allowing them to access system components or cardholder data.

-18

-## ReSTRICTING aCCeSS IS CRUCIaL!

-Restrict Access to Cardholder Data Environments by employing access controls such as RBAC (Role Based Access Control)

-Limit access to only those individuals whose job requires such access

-Formalize an access control policy that includes a list of who gets access to specified cardholder data and systems

-Deny all access to anyone who is not specifically allowed to access cardholder data and systems

-Photo: Wikimedia Commons

 - 8.2 Employ at least one of these to authenticate all users: something you know, such as a password or passphrase; something you have, such as a token device or smart card; or something you are, such as a biometric.
 - 8.3 Implement two-factor authentication for remote access to the network by employees, administrators, and third parties.
 For example, use technologies such as remote authentication and dialin service (RADIUS) with tokens; terminal access controller access control system (TACACS) with tokens; or other technologies that facilitate two-factor authentication.
 Using one factor twice (e.g. using two separate passwords) is not considered two-factor authentication.
 - 8.4 Render all passwords unreadable during storage and transmission, for all system components, by using strong cryptography.